IPR Management

 Trademarks

-Distinctive identification of product or services
+Distinctive identification of products or services

 Use and/or registration